Archive

 ‘Now with the evidence of new war crimes there for all to see, Israel’s isolation will only increase, and, despite the predictable backlash, Palestine solidarity campaigning will take a significant step forward.’

-Ben White is a freelance journalist, writer and activist, specialising in Palestine/Israel.
-He has been visiting the region since 2003 and his articles have been widely published in the likes of The Guardian’s Comment is free, Al Jazeera, Electronic Intifada, New Statesman, Salon, Christian Science Monitor, Middle East International, Washington Report on Middle East Affairs, and others.
+Ben White is a freelance journalist, writer, and activist, specializing in Palestine/Israel.
+He has been visiting the region since 2003 and his articles have been widely published in the likes of The Guardian’s Comment is Free, Al Jazeera, Electronic Intifada, New Statesman, Salon, Christian Science Monitor, Middle East International, Washington Report on Middle East Affairs, and others.
 He currently works as a writer and researcher for Middle East Monitor and Journal of Palestine Studies.

 Latest link to Ben White’s pieces